Top 10 Most Difficult Engineering Courses in the World 2026

 4. Chemical Engineering

 Chemical engineering is a fascinating engineering branch that bridges the gap between Chemistry and engineering subjects.
-This too is considered the toughest engineering course in the world, owing to its rigorous curriculum and the tendency to build from raw materials or scratch chemical substances to form usable and sustainable solutions for significant problems (for example, the generation of polymers, pharmaceuticals, biofuels and personal care items).
+This too is considered the toughest engineering course in the world, owing to its rigorous curriculum & the tendency to build from raw materials or scratch chemical substances to form usable and sustainable solutions for significant problems (for example, the generation of polymers, pharmaceuticals, biofuels and personal care items).

 Thus, it is safe to say that the chemical engineers are the masterminds behind: